Table of Contents

 - Gives peace of mind while studying abroad

-Electricity, Heating, and Water:
+Electricity, Heating, and Water

-- If not included, students may pay around €50 to €100 per month
+- If not included, cost is about €50 to €100 per month

 Mobile Costs: